shadow/shadow/docs/shadow_config_spec.md

 #### `experimental.scheduler`

-Default: "thread-per-host"
+Default: "thread-per-core"
-Type: "thread-per-host" OR "thread-per-core"
+Type: "thread-per-core" OR "thread-per-host"

 The host scheduler implementation, which decides how to assign hosts to threads and threads to CPU cores.